DavidMini/LotSpot/deliverables/iteration-01.review.md

 - Using slack for communication.
 	- Showed to be very useful tool to communicate.

- * 2 - 4 decisions.
- * Ordered from most to least important.
- * Explain why (i.e. give a supporting argument) you consider a decision to be successful.
- * Feel free to refer/link to process artifact(s).

 #### Decisions that did not turn out as well as we hoped